Skip to main content

 • the file origin lets you store your data on your local disk

-• the cloud origin lets you store your data in the Snip Cloud
+• the github origin lets you store your data in a github repo

-The advantage of the cloud origin is that you'll be able to sync your data across multiple devices.
+The advantage of the github origin is that you'll be able to sync your data across multiple devices without any costs.
 Apart from that, the functionality of the application remains the same.

 Editing Rich Text